enter-haken/rasmus/readme.md

     $ make

 will create the schema `core` for `rasmus`.
-It will also compile the `elixir` backend and the documentation.
+It will also compile the `elixir` backend, the documentation, the frontend and the landing page.

 At the moment, the database will be reset on every `make` call.